Keynote Speaker, Author & Partner, Author of ’They Ask You Answer”, Presented 250+ Sales, Marketing, & Communication Workshops Worldwide

 What’s crazy is that there are radio companies today singing this same tune and practicing these same manipulative measures.
 Despite the fact that many companies and marketing departments are finally realizing just how ineffective and wasteful radio advertising can be, there still exists a large portion of helpless business owners frankly not bright enough to see the world around them and recognize the changes within the consumer buying process and mindset.

-Slow to Embrace Web 2.0
+Slow to embrace web 2.0

 I have a friend who works for an auto dealership in Canada who told me recently about the fact that his company was spending thousands upon thousands of dollars a week on radio advertising but yet did not want to support his efforts in setting up a blog that would also promote the company.
 Are you kidding me?
-How dumb can a business possibly be??
+How dumb can a business possibly be?

 But don’t get me wrong here.
-There are occasions and instances when radio may be a good option as a marketing medium for small businesses (So don’t email me upon reading this and scream from the rooftops that radio sometimes works).
+There are occasions and instances when radio may be a good option as a marketing medium for small businesses (so don’t email me upon reading this and scream from the rooftops that radio sometimes works).
 Such occasions may be to announce company sales or similar events.

-Facebook vs Radio
+Facebook vs radio

-So, while many of his competitors are wasting their hard-earned dollars on radio ads that essentially are saying all these same things, Talmadge is doing it all for FREE.
+So, while many of his competitors are wasting their hard-earned dollars on radio ads that essentially are saying all these same things, Talmadge is doing it all for free.
 Nope, it hasn’t cost him one stinking dime to do all he has done thus far on Facebook.
 This is a perfect example of how to leverage social media as a business and another example as to why anyone choosing radio over internet marketing is living in the stone-ages.

 So if you are debating on sinking more and more of your hard-earned dollars on radio advertising, I’d strongly urge you to get with the 21st century and invest your money into your website.

-- Start a blog.
+Start a blog.

-- Embrace platforms such as Facebook and other social media.
+Embrace Facebook and other social media.

-- Take back the keys to your company website and stop paying someone to do what you should be doing.
+Take back the keys to your company website and stop paying someone to do what you should be doing.

-- Realize your own creative powers and abilities as a business owner by leveraging Content Management Systems that allow any dummy (like me) to build and design their own website.
+Realize your own creative powers and abilities as a business owner by leveraging content management systems that allow any dummy (like me) to build and design their own website.